visitors

 Security

-The show ground is a secure, safe place and we are lucky to have the support of Northumbria Police, a Northumberland Fire and Rescue Appliance, Paramedics and vets with us for the day.
+The show ground is a secure, safe place and we are lucky to have the support of Northumbria Police, Northumberland Fire and Rescue, Paramedics and our Security team, EPS Security who will be providing a 24 hour security service from Saturday 18th May until Sunday 25th May.

 health & safety